 How they can help with ideation and validation:

 Let’s face it – we can’t know everything, and we can’t predict the future.
 That is why we should use testing on each step of the startup journey.
 I am a big fan of a technique called smoke testing.
-We can use it to validate our startup idea, target audience, positioning, landing page, etc. Just use it and you will be much more confident making your next step.
+We can use it to validate our startup idea, customers, positioning, landing page, etc. Just use it and you will be much more confident making your next step.
 I can give you advice on both a strategic approach and tactical test implementation.

 How they can help with ideation and validation: